 But aren’t all recruitment solutions reactive?

 Unfortunately, only 20% of candidates are in the market looking for ads on job sites, databases or signed up with agencies when you are ready to begin sourcing your talent.
-To have access to this mere 20%, you also need to be signed up to every ad, database and agency.
+To access this mere 20%, you also need to be signed up to every ad, database and agency.
 As a result, companies typically only have access to 2-3% of the available talent pool at one time.

-With such a limit on the access to talent, more and more organisations are turning to use ‘Talent Warehousing’ to be proactive in searching for the best candidates for your organisation.
+With such a limit on access to talent, more and more organisations are turning to use ‘Talent Warehousing’ to be proactive in searching for the best candidates for your organisation.

 2. Employee Attrition

 Over 20% of the workforce within a company leave within one year.
 Often employees don’t develop a strong rapport within their new place of work and feel it fit to leave.
 Talent Warehousing enables companies to engage with candidates longer than the length of time for the recruitment process.
-It’s important to take a little longer to engage with candidates as they can become familiar with the culture, colleagues and workload.
+It's important to take a little longer to engage with candidates to become familiar with the culture, colleagues and workload.